 - Development of a comprehensive treatment plan with follow-up visits to the clinic as needed

 The ability to successfully manage concerns about falling can have a positive impact on emotional health and well being.
 Taking steps to prevent falls ensures the ability to engage in daily routines and activities with confidence and improved safety.
-The Falls Clinic can help with this.
+Contact us for more information or to make an appointment.